 Discounts and Exemptions

 The full Council Tax bill assumes that there are two adults living in the dwelling.
 If only one adult lives in a dwelling (as their main home) the Council Tax Bill will be reduced by 25 per cent.
 Certain people will be disregarded when looking at the number of adults resident in a dwelling if they meet certain conditions.
-If any of these conditions are met then follow the link, complete, save and return the relevant form(s).
+If any of these conditions are met then follow the links below, complete, save and return the relevant form(s).

 If you feel you may be entitled to a discount and have not been granted one you should contact the Executive Director (Resources and Support Services).

 If you have been granted a discount you must tell the Council of any change in circumstances which will affect your entitlement.
 If you fail to do so you may be faced with a penalty of £50.

 What if all the residents are disregarded?